Building relationships in business should be your goal

 Now, here’s an interesting thing.
 I have the opportunity to speak on occasion to generic audiences where there are people who want to learn how to network.
 One of the things that I tell my audience is that I love how BNI in today’s world is tangible.
 What I mean by tangible, is that you have to show up once a week, get to face to face, belly to belly with I don’t know, 30, 40 other people in a chapter and talk to each other.
 This is becoming a unique experience in today’s world.

-The more technological advanced we become, the more important high touch connection is
+The more technologically advanced we become, the more important high touch connection is

 So, it’s not either or, it’s both.
 Face to face and social media.